-Sleeping Giant, also known as Nounou Mountain, is a ridge west of the towns of Wailua and Kapaʻa in the Nounou Forest Reserve on Kauai's east coast.
+The Sleeping Giant, also known as Nounou Mountain, is a ridge west of Wailua and Kapaʻa in the Nounou Forest Reserve on Kauai's east coast.
 If you observe the mountain range from the road, with a little imagination you can see the outline of a sleeping giant.
 According to Hawaiian legend, this giant was tricked by the villagers.
 When they served him large quantities of fish and poi, they hid stones in the food.
-After the meal, a heavy fatigue overcame him and he lay down to sleep.
+After the meal, heavy fatigue overcame him and he lay down to sleep.
 The sleeping giant was never to wake up from this nap.

 There are several marked trails on Nounou Mountain that take you up through a shady forest of hornbeam, guava and silver oak to Sleeping Giant.

-After passing the picnic area, keep left and you are on the direct way to Sleeping Giant.
+After passing the picnic area, keep left and you are on the direct way to the Sleeping Giant.

 At the end of the hike is a rocky outcrop that offers a unique panoramic view of the island of Kauai.